 As the federal authorities have relaxed the rules regarding HIPAA compliant technology, the BHA and Medicaid program have also relaxed the rules.
-BHA recommends providers however explore services such as Zoom (paid version) or Doxy which offer a HIPAA compliant platform.
+BHA recommends that providers follow the guidance in the HHS memo referenced above.

 Will a provider be able to provide outpatient therapy via telehealth to all age groups, without having the psychiatrist set up through telehealth?